jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/gui.rst

 .. tip::

-   * If you want to remove all layers of a type at once (e.g. Raster Data), :menuselection:`right-click on Raster Data --> Clear`
+   * If you want to remove all layers of a type at once, right-click on the layer group (e.g. Raster Data) and select :guilabel:`Clear`
    * The EnMAP-Box also supports Tile-/Web Map Services (e.g. Google Satellite or OpenStreetMap) as a raster layer.
 Just add them to your QGIS project as you normally would, and then click the |qgisicon| :superscript:`Synchronize Data Sources with QGIS` button.
 Now they should appear in the data source panel and can be added to a Map View.